hasnat/redux-modules/docs/motivation.md

   }
 }
 ```
+> Readability drops as the number of actions increases

 Both of these approaches disconnect the `constant`, the `action creator`, and the accompanying `reducer`.
 Neither approach scales well as new transformations are created.
 The first option generates 3 files of the same name for every new reducer while second grows out of control after about 10 actions.